TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 "...
 The Flames of Cinder", Josee interrupted.

-'_...
-That's right_', Josee thought, '_Although the story was garbage, there was but one character who gave you a glimpse of the true end.
-A glimpse only an attentive reader can tell amidst the distracting flowery shoujo story_'
+'...
+That's right', Josee thought, 'Although the story was garbage, there was but one character who gave you a glimpse of the true end.
+A glimpse only an attentive reader can tell amidst the distracting flowery shoujo story'

-'_...
+'...
 Fredriech von Eisenhart.
 A person who became obsessed with the legend of the Great Cold that would extinguish all fire.
 Of course, it was talking about the coming of the titans...
-And the search of Flame_'
+And the search of Flame'

 Josee stared at him with a kind pity.

-'_...
-A search that killed his master before the story begun_'
+'...
+A search that killed his master before the story begun'

 "...
 You're not an idiot", Josee remarked, "Even a broken wizard can tell what is normal and what is not.
 More so, if they had spent their life in search of Flame"